 Label Description Redundant Ring Check to enable O-Ring topology.
 Only one ring master is allowed in a ring.
-However, if more than one switches are set to enable Ring Master , the switch with the lowest Ring Master MAC address will be the active ring master and the others will be backup masters.
-1 st Ring Port The primary port when the switch is ring master 2 nd Ring Port The backup port when the switch is ring master Coupling Ring Check to enable Coupling Ring.
+However, if more than Dia a Mantan one switch are set to enable Ring Master , the switch with the Ring Master lowest MAC address will be the active ring master and the others will be backup masters.
+1 st Ring Port The primary ring port 2 nd Ring Port The backup ring port Coupling Ring Check to enable Coupling Ring.
 Coupling Ring can divide a big ring into two smaller rings to avoid network topology changes affecting all switches.
 It is a good method for connecting two rings.
 Coupling Port Ports for connecting multiple rings.
 A coupling ring needs four switches to build an active and a backup link.
 Links formed by the coupling ports will run in active/backup mode.
 Dual Homing Check to enable Dual Homing .
 When Dual Homing is enabled, the ring will be connected to normal switches through two RSTP links (ex: backbone Switch).
 The two links work in active/backup mode, and connect each ring to the normal switches in RSTP mode.
 Apply Click to apply the configurations.

-Note: due to heavy computing loading, setting one switch as ring master and coupling ring at the same time is not recommended.
+Due to heavy computing loading, setting one switch as ring master and coupling ring at the same time is not recommended.

-4.20-Chain
+4.2 O-Chain